MemoTime: Memory-Augmented Temporal Knowledge Graph Enhanced Large Language Model Reasoning: Related Work

 \section{Related Work}

-\myparagraph{LLM-based knowledge graphs reasoning} Knowledge graphs (KGs) provide structured, verifiable knowledge that complements the implicit world knowledge in LLMs~\cite{pan2024unifying}.
-Early works embedded KG facts into neural networks during pre-training or fine-tuning~\cite{peters2019knowledge,zhang2021poolingformer,rogluo2023reasoning}, but such approaches hinder efficient updates and reduce interpretability.
-Recent studies explore LLM–KG integration by prompting LLMs to iteratively traverse graphs, as seen in ~\cite{tog1.0sun2023think,tog2.0ma2024think,jiang2023structgpt,plan-on-graph}.
+\myparagraph{LLM-based knowledge graphs reasoning} Graphs are a natural representation for modeling relational structure among entities \cite{li2024adarisk,li2025efficient,wang2025time, wang2025effective, wang2024efficient,wang2024simpler,wang2023towards, tan2023higher, zhai2025sgpt, zhai2025graph}.
+Knowledge graphs (KGs) provide structured, verifiable knowledge that complements the implicit world knowledge in LLMs~\cite{pan2024unifying, guan2024mitigating, wu2023holistic,yanpingwu, xie2025hl}.
+Early works embedded KG facts into neural networks during pre-training or fine-tuning~\cite{zhang2021poolingformer,rogluo2023reasoning,sima2025deep,sima2026beyond, zheng2024understanding}, but such approaches hinder efficient updates and reduce interpretability.
+Recent studies explore LLM–KG integration by prompting LLMs to iteratively traverse graphs, as seen in ~\cite{tog1.0sun2023think,jiang2023structgpt, tan2026privgemo, zai2025proh}.
 These systems guide the LLM to expand reasoning paths from a seed entity and refine answers through repeated retrieval–generation cycles.
-However, starting from a single vertex overlooks multi-entity connections and temporal dependencies, often yielding semantically plausible yet chronologically inconsistent paths. \cite{pogtan2025paths} alleviates this by modeling multi-hop reasoning paths, but it eok on static KGs and lacks the dynamic temporal alignment required for real-world reasoning.
+However, starting from a single vertex overlooks multi-entity connections and temporal dependencies, often yielding semantically plausible yet chronologically inconsistent paths. \cite{pogtan2025paths} alleviates this by modeling multi-hop reasoning paths, but relies on static KGs and lacks the dynamic temporal alignment.

-\myparagraph{Temporal knowledge graphs question answering} Temporal Knowledge graphs extend static graphs with timestamped facts, enabling reasoning over evolving entities and relations.
+\myparagraph{Temporal knowledge graphs question answering} Temporal Knowledge graphs extend static graphs with timestamped facts, enabling reasoning over evolving entities and relations\cite{zhang2024tatkc, zhang2024towards, yang2023hgmatch}.
 Earlier approaches fall into two main categories: semantic parsing-based and embedding-based methods.
 Parsing-based methods translate natural-language questions into logical forms executable on TKGs \cite{TEQUILA,SYGMA, Prog-TQA}.
 These achieve precise execution but fail on long or ambiguous queries due to brittle symbolic parsing.
 Embedding-based methods ~\cite{saxena2021question, mavromatis2022tempoqr, mavromatis2022tempoqr} learn vectorized temporal reasoning by aligning question embeddings with fact embeddings, but they are limited to short reasoning chains and simple time expressions.
 Recent LLM-based systems~\cite{jia2024faithful,gao2024two,T4} improve interpretability by generating reasoning steps in natural language.